 TrkA-NAM builds on the knowledge amassed and assets developed in the NeuroRestore platform.
 The project, which is aimed at severe pain in conditions such as osteoarthritis, is currently in the research phase and the company received the first preclinical efficacy data in 2020, according to plan.
 The aim is for the project to select a drug candidate in the second half of 2021.

 In January 2020, a drug candidate in the clinical development phase aimed at treating neuropathic pain, ACD440, was in-licensed.
 This project is an important strategic in-licensing that strengthens the company's current clinical portfolio.
 The ACD440 project has its origins in Big Pharma and is based on strong scientific grounds.
-The compound that is being developed as a gel for topical treatment has previously undergone clinical trials, but at that time as an oral treatment.
+The 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of and insights into TRPV1, the biological system that serves as the basis for ACD440 and is central to temperature regulation and pain.
+The compound that is being developed as a gel for topical treatment has previously undergone clinical trials, but at that time as oral treatment.
 As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was completed in April this year and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
 The efficacy of ACD440 was clearly significant compared with placebo.
 It was also well tolerated as a topical gel on the skin, indicating good suitability for further clinical development as topical treatment for neuropathic pain conditions.
+The company is now planning subsequent phase II trials.